aziz-usenov1/AWS-Use-Case/README.md

 print(f"\n✅ Successfully retrieved {len(response['Buckets'])} buckets")
 ```

+I know that I have created one bucket several days ago and I ensured that it is still there and active:

 ```
 { 'Buckets': [{ 'CreationDate': datetime.datetime(2024, 11, 27, 14, 49, 54, tzinfo=tzlocal()),
                  'Name': 'ceu-aziz-de2'}]